junxit/us-congress-bills-111/metadata.md

 - 2010-02-03 — Referred to House Armed Services
 - 2010-02-03 — Referred to House Foreign Affairs
 - 2010-02-03 — Referred to the Committee on Armed Services, and in addition to the Committee on Foreign Affairs, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2010-02-23 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-02-23 — Considered as unfinished business. (consideration: CR H696-697)
+- 2010-02-23 — Considered under suspension of the rules. (consideration: CR H667-671)
+- 2010-02-23 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1066.
+- 2010-02-23 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-02-23 — Mr. Skelton moved to suspend the rules and agree to the resolution.
+- 2010-02-23 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 406 - 0 (Roll no. 52). (text: CR H667-668)
+- 2010-02-23 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 406 - 0 (Roll no. 52).(text: CR H667-668)